Henry VIII's fourth wife Anne of Cleves was his luckiest. She kept her head and became one of the richest women in England.

 An Inauspicious First Meeting

-Anne arrived in Rochester, Kent on New Years Day 1540.
-Henry VIII, eager to see his bride, travelled incognito with members of his council to the town.
+Anne arrived in Rochester, Kent on New Years' Day, 1540.
+Henry VIII, eager to see his bride, traveled incognito with members of his council to the town.
 Wearing a cloak and hood he burst into the chamber where Anne and her party awaited the king’s arrival.

-Little did she realise that Henry was playing out a chivalric tradition.
-The bride-to-be was supposed to see beyond the disguise and recognise that true love lay behind it, or at least Henry.
+Little did she realize that Henry was playing out a chivalric tradition.
+The bride-to-be was supposed to see beyond the disguise and recognize that true love lay behind it, or at least Henry.
 Insulted, he left the chamber and returned in his majestic attire.
-As others in the room bowed Anne realised who she had rebuffed.
+As others in the room bowed Anne realized who she had rebuffed.

-Her basic education in Cleves had focused on household management and embroidery so qualities that Henry took for granted including knowing the etiquette for life at a royal court, languages, music and literature were sadly lacking.
+Her basic education in Cleves had focused on household management and embroidery so qualities that Henry took for granted including knowing the etiquette for life at a royal court, languages, music, and literature were sadly lacking.
 She only knew a few English words.
-Henry decided that Anne was disappointing, boring, humourless and plain, but he conceded that she was “well and seemly.”
+Henry decided that Anne was disappointing, boring, humorless, and plain, but he conceded that she was “well and seemly.”

 Henry wanted to cancel the wedding.
-Anne did not ignite his passion but more problematic was that as the marriage negotiations had taken so long Cleves was now drawing close to armed combat against the Holy Roman Empire whilst the attack on England had failed to materialise and with it the reason for the king to marry Anne and gain an ally.
+Anne did not ignite his passion, but more problematic was that as the marriage negotiations had taken so long Cleves was now drawing close to armed combat against the Holy Roman Empire whilst the attack on England had failed to materialize and with it the reason for the king to marry Anne and gain an ally.

 Read More From Owlcation